 - Reliability is key when picking a VPN.
 Only the best providers, like those we’ve selected in this article, are proven to consistently unblock streaming sites.
 IPTV providers are always working to block VPNs and only the top services, like NordVPN and the rest of the top five, consistently evade their efforts.

-- Speed is important too - if you’re streaming IPTV and want to watch in the best HD quality a slow connection will lead to buffer, which is the last thing you want when you’re engrossed in a show.
+- Speed is important too - if you’re streaming IPTV and want to watch in the best 4K quality a slow connection will lead to buffering, which is the last thing you want when you’re engrossed in a show.
 Pick a VPN with consistently fast connections.

 - Encryption and no-logs policy will ensure your activity is never tracked and will never be made available to your ISP or content owners.
 As IPTV can often include copyright-infringing content, it’s extra important to keep your viewing habits hidden.

 - You might enjoy streaming IPTV on an array of different devices, like a laptop or smartphone, so a VPN with a wide range of apps is vital.
 All our recommended VPNs have apps for Windows, macOS, Android, iOS, and more.

 IPTV (Internet Protocol Television) is a type of content streaming service.
 You can usually access IPTV to watch shows and movies on your devices via apps, websites, and dedicated IPTV boxes.

 IPTV providers can be split into two categories - legal and unverified.